A machine learning algorithm that monitors user behavior and identifies UX roadblocks and the string of user actions that lead to them.

 Create a list of tasks for your user to complete.
 Tasks are Walk-Thrus or video or article Resources.

-Change all kinds of things about WalkMe apps in the Options Menu, via its numerous tabs (e.g., Interaction, Behavior, Appearance, and Precision).
+Change all kinds of things about WalkMe apps in the Options Menu, via its numerous tabs (e.g., Interaction, Display Conditions, Appearance, and Selected Element).

 Page Action Steps

 Page Action Steps can perform numerous page-oriented actions, such as opening the Player Menu, refreshing the page, and redirecting the user to a new page.

 Parent Child Accounts